Geomathematics

+Diagram of Al-Biruni’s method, involving geometry and surveying, for determining Earth’s radius using the height of a mountain and the dip angle to the horizon.
+This early application of trigonometry and algebra to geophysical measurement is a foundational example of geomathematics.

 Geomathematics (also: mathematical geosciences, mathematical geology, mathematical geophysics) is the application of mathematical methods to solve problems in geosciences, including geology and geophysics, and particularly geodynamics and seismology.

 Applications

 Geophysical fluid dynamics

-Geophysical fluid dynamics develops the theory of fluid dynamics for the atmosphere, ocean and Earth's interior.
+Geophysical fluid dynamics develops the theory of fluid dynamics for the atmosphere, the ocean, and Earth's interior.
 Applications include geodynamics and the theory of the geodynamo.

 Geophysical inverse theory

 Geophysical inverse theory is concerned with analyzing geophysical data to get model parameters.
 It is concerned with the question: What can be known about the Earth's interior from measurements on the surface?
 Generally there are limits on what can be known even in the ideal limit of exact data.

 The goal of inverse theory is to determine the spatial distribution of some variable (for example, density or seismic wave velocity).
 The distribution determines the values of an observable at the surface (for example, gravitational acceleration for density).
 There must be a forward model predicting the surface observations given the distribution of this variable.

 Applications include geomagnetism, magnetotellurics and seismology.